-You respond to an email job offer.
-Once you’re hired your “employer” sends you a (fraudulent) check.
+You receive an email advertising a job opening, and you respond.
+Once you’re hired, your “employer” sends you a (fraudulent) check for “equipment purchases” and your first week’s pay.

 This is just one type of job scam.
-For other types of job scams, see the Federal Trade Commission’s guide to Job Scams.
+For other types, see the Federal Trade Commission’s guide to Job Scams.

 Don’t fall for these scams—here’s how to protect yourself.